 As young adults, the Owenses migrated to the wilds of southwestern Pennsylvania, making their home in Morris Township, Washington County.

-Their seven known offspring were Mary B. Owen, Aaron Owen, Benjamin Owen Jr., Elias Owen, Elizabeth "Betsy" Johnston, Emily Jennings and Rebecca Johnston.
+Their seven known offspring were Mary B. Owen, Aaron Owen, Benjamin Owen Jr., Elias Owens, Elizabeth "Betsy" Johnston, Emily Jennings, Levina Young and Rebecca Johnston.

 Census records show Benjamin Owen living in Morris Township in 1810, with two children in the household.
 That year, one of his neighbors was Daniel Johnston.
 As their daughter Elizabeth Owen was not born until 1816, back in New Jersey, this suggests that Benjamin and Mary Rebecca traveled to and from frequently in settling in the wilderness of their new home.